This lab contains both written and electronic parts, to be

 Short-circuit evaluation means cutting off a boolean expression

-s as soon as we know the answer.
+with ands and ors as soon as we know the answer.

 For instance, since

-must be false no matter what XXXX
+false and XXXX must be false no matter what XXXX is,

-we can just return false
+we can just return false from this without actually evaluating

 the second argument.